100587930/IntelligentSystems/README.md

 **How to build and run the code**

-For our code no special runconfig is needed, however jade must be imported, and java version must be set to 1.7 to run
+For our code no special runconfig is needed, however jade and waka must be imported, and java version must be set to 1.7 (generaly homeagent will have a error that prompts to fix this) after these have been done the code can be run directly through the main controller

-Otherwise just compile through the main class and the code will run

 **How to run specific scenarios**

-For all the scenarios the user will only have to change the values in the setting menu that first appears when the application is run.
-These will need to be updated with the provided values in the report
+For this application the scenarios have been provided as click buttons in the setting menu on the right hand side.
+Just chick the relevent one you which to test.